iZhenius/KnowledgeNotes/README.md

   This is reserved for containing newly-allocated objects Young Gen includes three parts.

     - **Eden Memory** - Most of the newly-created objects goes Eden space.
-When Eden space is filled with objects, Minor GC (a.k.a. **Young Collection**) is performed and all the survivor objects are moved to one of the survivor spaces.
+When Eden space is filled with objects, Minor Garbage Collection (a.k.a. **Young Collection**) is performed and all the survivor objects are moved to one of the survivor spaces.

-    - **Survivor Spaces** - Minor GC also checks the survivor objects and move them to the other survivor space.
+    - **Survivor Spaces** - Minor Garbage Collection also checks the survivor objects and move them to the other survivor space.
 So at a time, one of the survivor space is always empty.
-Objects that are survived after many cycles of GC, are moved to the Old generation memory space.
+Objects that are survived after many cycles of Garbage Collection, are moved to the Old generation memory space.
 Usually it’s done by setting a threshold for the age of the young generation objects before they become eligible to promote to Old generation.
         - **S0 Survivor Space**
         - **S1 Survivor Space**

 - #### Old Generation
-  This is reserved for containing long lived objects that could survive after many rounds of Minor GC.
-When Old Gen space is full, Major GC (a.k.a. **Old Collection**) is performed (usually takes longer time).
+  This is reserved for containing long lived objects that could survive after many rounds of Minor Garbage Collection.
+  When Old Gen space is full, Major Garbage Collection (a.k.a. **Old Collection**) is performed (usually takes longer time).

 ### 2. Stack